marcelhollerbach/spawny/README.md

 * Waiting for its new session to be activated
 * Starts up the greeter or the session-template which was applied

-The daemon also loads its session-templates form /usr/xsessions /user/wayland-session and offers a tty template which just starts the users bash
+The daemon also loads its session-templates from /usr/share/xsessions, /usr/share/wayland-sessions and offers a tty template which just starts the users bash

 A different greeter from the sp-fallback-greeter can be configured in the config file.